 Moda Health provides benefits in accordance with the requirements of all applicable state and federal laws and as described in this policy.
 This includes compliance with federal mental health parity requirements and coverage of essential health benefits as defined by the Affordable Care Act, except that the policy does not provide the required pediatric dental coverage.
-Members who have purchased this policy outside of the Marketplace must have obtained separate pediatric dental coverage through a Marketplace certified pediatric dental plan.
+Members must have obtained separate pediatric dental coverage through a Marketplace certified pediatric dental plan.
 This applies whether the member is an adult or a child.
 A list of Marketplace certified pediatric dental plans can be found at the Marketplace website.
 Delta Dental Plan of Oregon, part of the Moda Health organization, offers plans that include pediatric dental coverage.
 Visit the Moda Health website to review the available options.